buildkite/agent/README.md

 $BUILDBOX_DIR/buildbox-artifact upload "$BUILDBOX_ARTIFACT_PATHS" s3://bucket-name/foo/bar --url $BUILDBOX_AGENT_API_URL
 ```

+If you upload artifacts to your own S3 Bucket, you can further secure your artifacts by (Restricting Access to Specific IP Addresses)[https://docs.aws.amazon.com/AmazonS3/latest/dev/AccessPolicyLanguage_UseCases_s3_a.html]

 ### Development

 Some basic instructions on setting up your Go environment and the codebase for running.